England Football Online

 HW

-Like in Germany, all youth football was controlled by the national association in the Netherlands, and they became England's second continental opponents when they met for the first time.
-Martin-Chambers may have been a late replacement for Thompson, who was named in the original squad.
+All school-age and senior football was controlled by the Koninklijke Nederlandse Voetbalbond in the Netherlands, and they became England's second continental opponents when they met for the first time.
+The Dutch had only previously met West Germany at this level, and lost all three games.
+Martin-Chambers was a late replacement for Thompson, who was named in the original squad.
+The venue was chosen to honour the 75th anniversary of the Coventry and District Schools' Football Association.

 197 19 April 1969 - England 3 Wales 0 [2-0]